-(14) This material was used to create distinctive bulging-bottom drinking mugs known as "canns."
+(19) Myer Myers operated a business for working with this material and used it to make several distinctive bulging-bottom drinking mugs known as "canns."
 This substance comprised the "Flowing Hair" and "Draped Bust" items issued in the 1790s.
 A man in a black vest sits behind tools for working with this material and holds a teapot made out of it in a 1770 portrait by John Singleton Copley.
 Paul Revere became a wealthy engraver and "smith" of, for the point, what precious metal often used to make dollar coins?